Removing Unwanted Hair

 Waxing can be performed at home or by a professional in a salon.
 It involves applying a layer of wax to the area where hair removal is desired.
 When the wax is pulled off, the trapped hairs are pulled out.
 It can be painful, messy, and hairs may break off during the procedure, leaving a few behind.
 It can be used on eyebrows, upper lip, back, bikini areas, and legs.
 As long as the hairs are removed with the bulb intact, one can expect similar results to plucking.
 Risks include: superficial burns, infection, or stripping of the first layer of skin (rare).

 This is one of the longest-lasting methods and generally requires 4 to 6 treatments spaced 4 to 6 weeks apart.
 The laser beam or a light pulse works to destroy the hair bulb.
 Several different wavelengths of laser or intense pulsed light (IPL) are available for hair removal.
 Your doctor or healthcare professional will help you decide which one is right for you.

 Laser hair removal is most effective on light skinned people with dark hair.
 However, it can be used on darker skinned individuals.
 Risks include post-inflammatory hyperpigmentation (dark spots) in previously treated areas.
 Overall success is variable depending on hair location, skin and hair color, the stage of hair growth, laser type, and treatment plan.

 There are two primary hair removal methods of electrolysis: galvanic and thermolytic.

-- Thermolytic: uses heat to destroy the hair follicle; fasters and less tissue injury.
+Thermolytic: Uses heat to destroy the hair follicle; faster and less tissue injury

 If none of these hair removal methods seem to address your particular problems, ask your doctor about oral medications to inhibit hair growth.